juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _--agent-version (= "")_

       Version of tools to use for Juju agents

    _--auto-upgrade  (= false)_

       Upgrade to the latest patch release tools on first bootstrap

    _--bootstrap-constraints (= "")_

       Specify bootstrap machine constraints

    _--bootstrap-series (= "")_

       Specify the series of the bootstrap machine

    _--build-agent  (= false)_

       Build local version of agent binary before bootstrapping

    _--clouds  (= false)_

       Print the available clouds which can be used to bootstrap a Juju environment

    _--config  (= )_

       Specify a controller configuration file, or one or more configuration

       options

       (--config config.yaml [--config key=value ...])

    _--constraints (= "")_

       Set model constraints

    _--credential (= "")_

       Credentials to use when bootstrapping

    _-d, --default-model (= "default")_

       Name of the default hosted model for the controller

    _--keep-broken  (= false)_

       Do not destroy the model if bootstrap fails

    _--metadata-source (= "")_

       Local path to use as tools and/or metadata source

    _--model-default  (= )_

       Specify a configuration file, or one or more configuration

       options to be set for all models, unless otherwise specified

       (--config config.yaml [--config key=value ...])

    _--no-gui  (= false)_

       Do not install the Juju GUI in the controller when bootstrapping

+   _--no-switch  (= false)_

+      Do not switch to the newly created controller

    _--regions (= "")_

       Print the available regions for the specified cloud

    _--to (= "")_

       Placement directive indicating an instance to bootstrap

    **Details:**